SheepGoMeh/VisibilityPlugin/README.md

 ## About
 Visibility lets you hide those pesky players and their chocobos in hunts and major towns to reduce framerate drops and just give better quality of life.
-It also comes with VoidList, which is a better blacklist.

 It provides:
 * Ability to hide players, pets and chocobos.